-Kudumulu or undrallu are steamed rice balls like modak offered as naivedyam or prasadam to Lord Ganesha during the vinayaka chavithi for chaturthi pooja.
+Kudumulu or undrallu are Andhra style steamed rice balls similar to Modak.
+These are offered as naivedyam or prasadam to Lord Ganesha during the vinayaka chavithi for chaturthi pooja.
 These are also offered to Goddess Varalakshmi during varalakshmi puja and to Godess Durga during Navratri.
 Different regions have their own meaning regarding these terms kudumulu or undrallu.

-Kudumulu are steamed rice balls made of flour or rava.
+Kudumulu are steamed rice balls made of rice flour or rava.
 There are 2 different versions of making these – sweet and savory (salted).
-You can find the recipes of sweet version called as teepi or bellam kudumulu here.
+You can find the recipes of sweet version called as Teepi or bellam kudumulu here.
 The salted version is also called as uppu kudumulu which i am sharing in this post.

 To make undrallu , homemade rice rava works best and is apt to make it fresh at home since these are made to offer to Lord Ganesha.
 You can check this detailed post on how to make rice rava for undrallu.

 If you do not have enough time to make your own rava at home, then you can use store bought flour but the quantity of water to use varies.

-The taste and texture of undrallu depends on the variety of rice or rice flour used.
+The taste and texture of undrallu depends on the kind of rice used.
 Preferred one is aged rice, at least an yr old.
-But rice from the new harvest too is ok, but reduce the quantity of water by ¼. but they tend to be sticky and a bit hard.
+But rice from the new harvest too is ok, but reduce the quantity of water by ¼ cup.
+But they tend to be sticky and a bit hard.
 So to prevent that I always use aged rice.

 2. Sun dry or fan dry rice on a cloth till completely dry.